-|Industry and fossil fuel combustion, livestock, landfill/waste, agriculture and biomass/biofuels.
+|Industry and fossil fuel combustion, livestock, landfill/waste, agriculture, and biomass/biofuels.

 |Industry and fossil fuel combustion, agriculture, chemical engineering.

 |Created when Ultraviolet Radiation (UV) from the sun makes contact with the oxygen in the atmosphere.
 Also, thunderstorms (lightning) and artificial ozone manufacturing.

-Greenhouse gases allow sunlight to pass through the atmosphere freely where it will be partially absorbed by the surface of the earth and its oceans.
-Some of this energy will bounce away from the earth as heat (in the form of infrared radiation.)
-Greenhouse gases contained within the earth’s atmosphere will then absorb some of this radiation, helping to keep our planet warm.
+Greenhouse gases allow sunlight to pass through the atmosphere.
+The surface of the earth (including its oceans) will partially absorb some of this solar radiation.
+The remaining solar energy will bounce away from the earth in the form of infrared radiation.
+Greenhouse gases will then absorb some of this radiation, helping to keep our planet warm.

 How Much is The Earth Warming?